 In late 2015, two further projects were entered into with one developer.
 These projects, one of which is in Al-Rumailah and the other in Shatt Al-Basra, are somewhat uniquely structured.
 They involve the expansion of open cycle power plants to combined cycle power plants, with ownership of the open cycle power plants remaining in the hands of the MOE and ownership of the steam turbine portion of the plant remaining in the hands of the developer, with the developer operating the whole plant.
 This structure has many of the characteristics of a build-operate-transfer structure.
 Although negotiations have been completed with respect to these two projects, at the time of writing, there are various practical and technical matters that are still being discussed.

 In late 2016, a fourth developer, Raban Al-Safina, entered into a power purchase contract to develop a 750MW combined cycle plant in the Maysan Governorate in Southern Iraq.
-At the time of writing, the developer has not yet identified the equipment to be used in this plant or the principal construction contractor.
+This company was also granted the right to expand one open cycle power plant to a combined cycle power plant, with a capacity of 250MW.

 From a regulatory perspective, key issues facing these projects include the following: